Client Testing

 -triggerScript curl --connect-timeout 2 openssl-client:8090/trigger

-• Lines 9-10: Since the client can started multiple times, TLS-Anvil can run multiple tests and handshakes in parallel
+- Lines 9–10: TLS-Anvil can run multiple tests and handshakes in parallel since the client can be started multiple times

-• Line 12: Defines an arbitrary name that is written to the report
+parameter for t-way combinatorial testing - Line 12: Defines an identifier name that appears in the test report

-• Line 15: Specifies a script that is executed before each handshake, which the goal to trigger a connection from the client.
-See below how this works.
+- Line 15: Provides a script that is executed before each handshake to trigger a new client connection.
+See explanation below.

 docker run \